zulip/zulip/docs/contributing/gsod-ideas.md

 review, follow our coding guidelines, and make clear which parts of your work you're uncertain about (and don't worry if you make mistakes in your first few contributions!
-Everyone makes mistakes getting started.
-Just make sure you don't make the same mistakes next time).
+Everyone makes mistakes getting started.).

-Once you have several PRs merged (or at least one significant PR merged, or the equivalent of this for projects that don't involve writing markdown code), you can start discussing with the Zulip development community the project you'd like to do, and developing a specific project plan.
+Once you have several PRs merged (or at least one significant PR merged, or the equivalent of this for projects that don't involve writing markdown code), you can start discussing with the Zulip development community the project you'd like to do, and develop a specific project plan.
 We recommend discussing what you're thinking in public streams on chat.zulip.org, so it's easy to get quick feedback from whoever is online.

 ## Project ideas

-These are the seeds of ideas; you will need to do research on the Zulip codebase, read issues on GitHub, and talk with developers to put together a complete project proposal.
+These are the seeds of ideas; you will likely need to play with the product and talk with developers to put together a complete project proposal.
 It's also fine for you to come up with your own project ideas.